 Believe it or not, packing peanuts are now color-coded, so you can easily identify which ones are more environmentally-friendly.

 - Green: Naturally, green packing peanuts are the friendliest you can get.
-They're made from 70% recycled materials and can break down in the environment.
+They're made from 70 percent recycled materials and can break down in the environment.
 So, if you're going to purchase packing peanuts, make sure they're green!

 - Test the peanuts.
 The first thing you need to do before you take any further steps is to test the packing peanuts to see what they're made of.
 Most have a petroleum base which means they take a long time to break down in the environment and can release toxic substances.
 However, some packing peanuts have become a little more green.
 Plant-based or vegetable-derived peanuts are becoming more popular.